swiftlang/swift-evolution/proposals/0221-character-properties.md

 We could consider adding something like `FixedWidthInteger.init?(hexDigit: Character)` and `FixedWithInteger.init?(wholeNumber: Character)` which correspond to `hexDigitValue` and `wholeNumberValue`, and similarly a counterpart for `String`.
 But, we don’t feel this carries its weight as surfaced directly at the top level of e.g. `Int`.
 We prefer to keep this avenue open for future directions involving more general number parsing and grapheme evaluation logic.

-### Keep `FixedWidthInteger.init(_:radix:)` around, or change `FixedWidthInteger.init(_:radix:)` to support full-width compatibility forms`

-Rather than rename with an `ascii:` label, keep the old name around to be built upon later with a general number parsing system.
-We argue that the radix argument makes such an API highly dubious if not constrained to ASCII and full-width compatibility forms (e.g. akin to proposed `Character.hexDigitValue`).

-Another alternative is to change the semantics to also accept full-width compatibility forms.
-Much of the argument for why the API should have an explicit label still apply, though the `radix` label does provide some prodding when provided.
-We’d prefer the explicit label if possible, but this could be a lesser of evils source-compatibility-preserving alternative.

 ### Drop `isASCII/HexDigit/WholeNumber`: Check for `nil` Instead

 This alternative is to drop `isASCII`, `isHexDigit`, and `isWholeNumber` and instead use `if let` or compare explicitly to `nil`.